prbaron/pbckcode/README.md

 Here is properties you can customize and their default value :
 <pre>
 config.pbckcode  = {
-	'class' : 'prettyprint linenums',	// the class(es) added to the pre tag, useful if you use a syntax highlighter (here it is Google Prettify)
+	'cls'         : 'prettyprint linenums',	// the class(es) added to the pre tag, useful if you use a syntax highlighter (here it is Google Prettify)
-	'mode' : [
+	'modes'       : [
 		['PHP'  , 'php'],
 		['HTML' , 'html'],
-		['CSS'  , 'css'] ], // all the languages you want to deal with in the plugin 'default' : 'php', // the default value for the mode select.
+		['CSS'  , 'css'] ], // all the languages you want to deal with in the plugin 'defaultMode' : 'php', // the default value for the mode select.
 Well in fact it is the first value of the mode array 'theme' : 'textmate' // the theme of the code editor };
 </pre>